 Origins of the Firm

 For over a quarter century, the Derbes Law Firm, LLC’s many attorneys have drawn upon their broad backgrounds in business law to represent clients.
 The Derbes Law Firm was founded at its present location by the father son duo of Albert J. Derbes, III and Albert J. Derbes, IV in 1995.
 Later in 1995, the firm was joined by Albert J. Derbes, III’s second son, Eric Derbes, after his serving as a Judge Advocate in the US Army.
 Mr. Derbes, III, who retired in early 2015, practiced as an attorney/CPAs throughout his career.
-“Derbes Law is Business Law” is more than just a mantra, it is the foundation of the firm.
+“Derbes Law means Business” is more than just a mantra, it is the foundation of the firm.

 Growth of the Firm